cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

     There is some `[#0] WARNING:` that should pop up too.
 They say about ignoring some events.
 They appear due cuts we are making directly on variables limits.
 It is ok, just ignore it.

-If everything went correctly you should have a 'Pt_tracekrMuon.root' in the path below.
+If everything went correctly you should have a `Pt_tracekrMuon.root` in the path below.

 ```sh
 cd results/efficiencies/efficiency/Jpsi_Run_2011/